April 2013 Newsletter

 With new plants arriving every week it’s hard not to plant some color in the garden.
 Spring flowers such as pansies, violas, stock, Iceland Poppies and Ranunculus add some much needed color and charm to dormant flower beds.

-If you’re looking to jumpstart the veggie garden, we have organic potatoes, garlic, onion sets, rhubarb and asparagus, perfect for the cooler Spring weather.
+If you’re looking to jumpstart the veggie garden, we have potatoes, garlic, onion sets, rhubarb and asparagus, perfect for the cooler Spring weather.
+For those who want a head start, we have just received our first veggie starts as well.
 We also have various short-season vegetable and herb seeds, many of which are heirloom and organic varieties.

-Tomato Fest is the celebration of everything that is great about the all-mighty tomato.
-This season we are planning great demonstrations, fantastic guest speakers and over seventy-five varieties of tomato plants.
-We will have more upcoming information about Tomato Fest (May 5th-6th) on the website and Facebook.
+Every year Viola’s loves to start the vegetable season with a big salute to the almighty tomato!
+Tomato Fest is a celebration of the great red vegetable (or fruit) and we are planning a great event with great demonstrations, fantastic guest speakers and over seventy-five varieties of tomato plants.
+We will have more upcoming information about Tomato Fest (May 4th-5th) on the website and Facebook.